 Meet the Wilson Leaders

-Josh Young is a third-year Commerce student, with a focus on Finance and a strong personal interest in macroeconomics.
-He is currently completing a year-long internship in corporate strategy with Celestica, where he is further developing his ability to develop clear solutions for complex problems.
-Through his participation in the Model UN, Josh has given free reign to his love of researching topics in depth, and has used his budget management skills as VP Finance.
-Both the Model UN and DECA have encouraged Josh’s enjoyment of exploring multiple perspectives, a skill that will be useful as he investigates community project options relating to incentivizing corporate responsibility.
+Josh Young is a Commerce student, with a focus on Finance and a strong personal interest in macroeconomics.
+During his year-long internship in corporate strategy with Celestica, he honed his ability to research complex situations and quickly propose feasible solutions.
+Both the Model UN and DECA have encouraged Josh’s enjoyment of exploring multiple perspectives, a skill that has proven useful in his community project, which explores how to incentivize corporate responsibility.

 Kylie Hopkins works as a pediatric nurse with Hamilton Health Sciences, continuing her long-standing commitment to children’s wellness.
 She is continuing both prongs of her community project, which focus on improving interprofessional communication on healthcare teams in emergency situations.
 She co-created a Nursing module on interprofessional communication during medical emergencies.
 In collaboration with students and faculty from McMaster’s Centre for Simulation-Based Learning and Nursing, and MD programs, she is developing experiential learning scenarios.

 Yung Lee continues to train as a McMaster medical student.
 During his time in the Wilson Leadership program, he collaboratively developed guidelines to optimize treatment options for people with pneumonia and reduce the number of pneumonia-related deaths.
 As a cellist with the Music in Medicine group, Yung organized musical performances for young patients at McMaster’s Children’s Hospital.
 His community project resulted in a pilot experiential learning module to introduce middle and secondary students to careers in medicine.